rieckpil/progmot/content/post/proofread-one-year-course-release.md

 I learned so much about marketing, writing sales copy, tracking, conversion rate optimization, A/B testing, checkout processes, online marketing, how to work on customer complaints etc.

-This additional knowledge also helps me improve as a software developer as I now see things from a different angle.
+This additional knowledge also helps me improve as a software developer, as I now see things from a different angle.

-I'm no longer just a techie and code monkey.
-I understand what it takes (at least the basics) to run an online business as I'm selling products on my own.
+I'm no longer just a techie and code monkey, I understand what it takes (at least the basics) to run an online business as I'm selling products on my own.

 ### Starting Small